-The requirements of client or scope of the project may change for the long term project, and you may get extended work which is beneficial to you.
-The client’s requirements may changes especially for the dynamic projects and being available may add more credibility to your account.
+The requirements of the client or scope of the project may change for the long term project, and you may get extended work, which is beneficial to you.
+The client’s requirements may changes, especially for the dynamic projects, and being available may add more credibility to your account.

-Though it’s interference, you can use live chat features on your workstation for managing your time and work in the better way.
+Though it’s interference, you can use live chat features on your workstation for managing your time and work in a better way.